Inference in High-dimensional Linear Regression: Confidence sets of models

+For sparse high-dimensional regression problems, \cite{CB2017} emphasised that several or even many low-dimensional models are likely to fit the data indistinguishably well.
+They argued that while an arbitrary choice between them would be reasonable for prediction, for subject-matter understanding, it is more appropriate to report a confidence set of models.
+Our suggested use for the estimates and confidence intervals obtained as described in \S \ref{secCS} is as an adjunct to such confidence sets, the two procedures being performed in isolation, thereby avoiding issues of post-selection inference.

-The first phase of the construction is to identify a set of retained explanatory variables, $\widehat{\mathcal{S}}$, where $|\widehat{\mathcal{S}}|$ is reasonably large, but less than $n$.
-The model that includes all these variables is called the encompassing model.
-A confidence set of models, $\mathcal{M}$, is obtained by comparing the fit of the encompassing model to the fit of any model using five or fewer variables from $\widehat{\mathcal{S}}$, and retaining the models that predict the response variable equally well.
-As these models are by construction on an equal footing for the data at hand, choice between them requires either more data or subject-matter expertise.
-The restriction to models of size five or smaller is arbitrary and based on an assumption of sparsity.
+The first phase in the construction of confidence sets of models is to identify a set of retained explanatory variables, $\widehat{\mathcal{S}}$, where $|\widehat{\mathcal{S}}|$ is reasonably large, but considerably less than $n$.
+The model that includes all variables in $\widehat{\mathcal{S}}$ is called the encompassing model.
+A confidence set of models, $\mathcal{M}$, is obtained by comparing the fit of the encompassing model to the fit of any model using $s^{\#}$ or fewer variables from $\widehat{\mathcal{S}}$, and retaining any such models that are statistically indistinguishable from the encompassing one.
+The choice of $s^{\#}$ is arbitrary and based on an assumption of sparsity.

-The confidence intervals in \S \ref{secCS} provide a method for refining this set of models.
-If the estimated coefficients when fitting a model in $\mathcal{M}$ substantially exceed the limits of $\mathcal{C}_\psi(\alpha)$ from equation \eqref{eqCSPsi}, this casts doubt on the plausibility of that model.
-Indeed, the conclusion could even be that none of the models in $\mathcal{M}$ is consistent with the collection of confidence intervals $\mathcal{C}_{\psi}(\alpha)$, suggesting that too severe a reduction has been used for $\widehat{\mathcal{S}}$, i.e., $|\widehat{\mathcal{S}}|$ is too small.
+The confidence intervals in \S \ref{secCS} can be used to refine this large confidence set, $\mathcal{M}$, to a smaller set $\mathcal{R}\subset \mathcal{M}$, by removing from $\mathcal{M}$ any models which have coefficient estimates that are not included in the relevant confidence interval \eqref{eqCSPsi} (with $\tau$ replaced by $V_n$).
+Specifically, if any of the estimated coefficients from fitting a model in $\mathcal{M}$ exceed such confidence limits, this casts doubt on the plausibility of that model.
+If none of the models in $\mathcal{M}$ is consistent with the collection of confidence intervals, then this suggests that $|\widehat{\mathcal{S}}|$ is too small.

+We assume that $\mathcal{M}$ is exactly calibrated, i.e. that $\text{pr}(\mathcal{S} \in \mathcal{M})=1-\vartheta$.
+Asymptotic calibration of $\mathcal{M}$ is established under certain conditions in \citet{LewisBattey2021}.
+As discussed in \S \ref{secTheory}, while the individual confidence intervals are all calibrated at their nominal levels for sufficiently large $n$, small-sample bias affects inference on some parameters more than others.
+The following calculations indicate the implications of this bias on the small-sample coverage properties of $\mathcal{R}$.

+Let $q = q(u)$ be the proportion of confidence intervals whose coverage probability is below some acceptable threshold, $1-u$ say.
+Since poor calibration is unrelated to whether a variable is in $\mathcal{S}$, the indices of signal variables can be treated as a simple random sample of size $s$ from $\{1,\ldots,p\}$.
+Thus, the number of poorly calibrated intervals among these $s$ is binomial of index $s$ and parameter $q$, and an approximate lower bound on the probability that no signal variable is excluded from $\mathcal{M}$ is $((1-q)(1-u))^s$.